BloomTech-Labs/deprecated-29-human-rights-first-fe-b/README.md

 ## Description 👇

-> **Disclaimer:** This application is currently in Alpha (as of Oct 20, 2020) and is not ready for production.
+> **Disclaimer:** This application is currently in Alpha (as of Nov 20, 2020) and is not ready for production.
 Please use at your own risk as things will change almost daily.

 - Our team is developing an interactive map that identifies potential instances of police use of force across the United States of America for [Human Rights First](https://www.humanrightsfirst.org/), an independent advocacy and action organization.
 We are also developing additional graphics to track and display police brutality trends.
 - An application that takes information from data provided by the data science team collecting relevant incidents and data from Twitter, Reddit, and police agencies to display it on the map.